lauracrews/meltwater-advection-ice-freezeup/README.md

 **Alternatively, the DOT data used in the study are available on my github as [rawDOT.zip](https://github.com/lauracrews/meltwaterAdvection/raw/main/rawDOT.zip)**

 Unzip the files obtained by either method into the directory ~/meltwaterAdvection/data/DOT/raw/

+These data will be read into a file called `allDOT.mat` in the course of the analysis.
+A copy of my version of this file is in the data directory of this repo.

 ## Run analysis and create figures